Novkirishki/Data-Structures-and-Algorithms/01. Data-Structures-Algorithms-and-Complexity/README.md

 }
 ```

-####Answer: The outer 'for' will loop n times, the inner 'while' will loop another n times(because on every loop we either increase start or decrease end).
+####Answer: The outer 'for' will loop n times, the inner 'while' will loop another n times(because on every loop we either increase start or decrease end untill they are even, which takes exatly n operations).
 In conclusion the complexity is n*n.

 2. What is the expected running time of the following C# code?
   - Explain why.